 The Cultures of History Forum welcomes original contributions that fit within its geographical and thematic scope.
-If you know of an interesting ongoing exhibition, public debate or (history-)political development that you want to write about or that you would like to see discussed in the Forum, please contact us or send a short synopsis to one of our editors: Dr. Eva-Clarita Pettai (Email) or Dr. Juliane Toman (Email)
+If you know of an interesting ongoing exhibition, public debate or (history-)political development that you want to write about or that you would like to see discussed in the Forum, please contact us or send a short synopsis to the editor: Dr. Eva-Clarita Pettai.

 The Cultures of History Forum is a rather hybrid publication platform, somewhere between a blogjournal and a more regular scholarly journal.
 Its focus is on the intersection between academic history and the public negotiation of historical knowledge in the countries of the former communist region in Europe.
 Please take a moment to read the following guidelines in order to make sure your article will be accepted and promptly processed.